"

 Entropy and the Unavailability of Energy to Do Work

-Less Work is Produced by a Given Heat Transfer When Entropy Change is Greater
+Example 113.2 Less Work is Produced by a Given Heat Transfer When Entropy Change is Greater

 (a) Calculate the work output of a Carnot engine operating between temperatures of 600 K and 100 K for 4000 J of heat transfer to the engine. (b) Now suppose that the 4000 J of heat transfer occurs first from the 600 K reservoir to a 250 K reservoir (without doing any work, and this produces the increase in entropy calculated above) before transferring into a Carnot engine operating between 250 K and 100 K. What work output is produced?
-(See (Figure).)
+(See Figure 113.4.)

 Strategy